inferno-framework/ipa-test-kit/README.md

   database.
 - Run `run.sh` to build and run the Inferno environment
 - Navigate to `http://localhost` to access the Inferno IPA Test Suite
-- Navigate to `http://localhost/validator` to access a FHIR resource validator, configured to validate against the IPA FHIR profiles

 ## Maintaining this Test Kit